mtorpey/journey/final.md

 > Moving along a rail route (crossed with black lines) costs only half a point of movement.

-Add the enclosed cards to the Event deck and Special Abilities deck as appropriate.
+Shuffle the enclosed cards into the Event deck and Special Abilities deck as appropriate.

 ### Cards to include ###
 - (A) **Railroad tycoon**: When moving by road away from a rail-connected city, add rail along the first route you take.

-- (E) **HS3**: Add a new length-3 railway anywhere in this country (or as long as possible).
+- (E) **HS3**: Add a new railway anywhere in this country, of length up to 3.
 - (E) **Leaves on the line**: For the rest of the game, moving along a rail route costs 2 movement points instead of half a movement point.
 This applies to everyone.
 - (E) **Tour de France**: Cost of all road movement in France is doubled, and French railways are unusable, for the rest of the game.
 The first player to travel from Strasbourg to Marseilles to Bordeaux to Paris, all by road, may hand in up to 3 destination cards for free (not their home city).
 - (E) **French Train Drivers' Strike**: Any rail routes that are connected to France by rail are unusable for the rest of the game.
 They act as normal roads.